Guide

 Where to start

 The most common mistake is trying to achieve omnichannel everywhere at once.
-Identify the two or three channels where inconsistency causes the most pain and build the integration layer for those first.
+Identify the two or three channels where inconsistency causes the most pain — overselling, pricing errors, or manual data handling — and build the integration layer for those first.

 Start with clean product data (which may mean implementing a PIM), connect inventory synchronisation between your primary channels, and centralise order management.
 Once the data layer is solid, adding new channels becomes incremental rather than a new project each time.